NarenNemi/fullhaus-be/README.md

 You can now open postman and make get,post,delete and put requests while viewing the data responses through the postman interface.
 The get request can have parameters attached to it such as page and limit (ex: http://localhost:3000/acronym?page=1&limit=10&search=:search) or you can get all the acronyms by simply entering (ex: http://localhost:3000/acronym)
-All other requests should follow (ex: http://localhost:3000/acronym/id).
+All other requests should follow (ex: http://localhost:3000/acronym/id) except for the post request which is (http://localhost:3000/acronym).
 The request body should follow the schema found in the acronyms.json file.